4R3B3LatH34R7/MyanCalXL/README.md

   Viva la revolución!</ins></b>

 # 9.Format
-The format of describing the Myanmar calendar date was set to follow the Myanmar newspaper & TV news announcements which I supposed were setting the basis for official writing/declaring/describing format of Myanmar date/time formst.
+The format of describing the Myanmar calendar date was set to follow the Myanmar newspapers & TV news announcements which I supposed were setting the basis for official writing/declaring/describing format of Myanmar date and time.\
 Reference:At the end of the [WikiWand article](https://www.wikiwand.com/en/Burmese_calendar#/overview), under the section, "Official formats".

 ***